bitcoinbtuser/bitcoinbt-source/README.md

 May 31, 2026 — 5:00 AM EDT
 May 31, 2026 — 2:00 AM PDT
+### Initial Network Verification

+⚠️ Mainnet activation will begin at the scheduled time.

+Following activation, BitcoinBT will conduct an initial network stabilization and block generation verification period.

+Node synchronization, mining operation, block generation, wallet connectivity, explorer synchronization, and overall network stability will be monitored and verified.

+Public confirmation of mining, wallet, explorer, and network services is expected approximately 30 minutes after activation.
 ---

 ## BitcoinBT (BTCBT) Main Parameters